angelwing888/AP-Comp-Sci-Study-Guide/README.md

 Computer science: The study of the ideas, ways of thinking, languages, software, and hardware needed to solve problems with computers

+CPU: The Central Processing Unit or CPU for short is the processing chip for a computer.

 Data Structure: A specialized format for organizing, processing, storing and retrieving data.

 Debug: To identify and remove problems in a program